 Rideshare apps changed the way people travel and commute in the modern age.
 While we once had to depend on public transit schedules, our own driving, or our own two feet to get from place to place we now had an alternative to these commuting methods (and an alternative to taking expensive taxis): Lyft, Uber and other rideshare services.
 However, even though Lyft screens their contractors’ driving records to ensure they are hiring “safe” drivers, the truth is that even the most responsible, dependable driver could still become involved in an accident at any time, and this could result in their passengers being gravely injured or even killed.
-If you were injured while using Lyft or any ridesharing app service and you would like to talk to a Lyft accident lawyer in Grandview about your options as an accident victim, contact Mayer & Rosenberg, P.C. for a free consultation to discuss your legal case.
+If you were injured while using Lyft or any ridesharing app service and you would like to talk to a Lyft accident lawyer about your options as an accident victim, contact Mayer & Rosenberg, P.C. for a free consultation to discuss your legal case.

 The National Highway Traffic Safety Administration and the Department of Transportation as a whole, along with other governmental or private reporting entities, typically provide data each year regarding vehicle-type-specific accidents, injuries and deaths.
 However, none of these entities have published any data that is specific to Lyft or even specific to ridesharing as a whole.
 That said, the Taxicab, Limousine & Paratransit Association (TLPA) has been recording various incidents that have been attributed to Lyft, Uber and other rideshare services, and these incidents are not limited to deadly road crashes.